 The e-MFP Human Resources Action Group gathers together financial inclusion professionals with experience in human resources and activities related to human resources development (HRD) for financial service providers (FSPs) in developing countries.
 Its members include ILO, ADG, SPTF, ADA, MFC, Triple Jump and Incofin.

-The planned activities of the AG include a comprehensive survey of financial services providers worldwide aiming to map out current Human Resources practices, an analysis of the impact of HRD on the financial performance of FSPs and the preparation of inputs to the revision of relevant dimensions of the universal standards of social performance management (USSPM), existing due diligence guidelines, and other financial inclusion and HRD-related standards.
+The planned activities of the AG include a comprehensive survey of financial services providers worldwide aiming to map out current Human Resources practices, case studies highlighting the experience of selected FSPs in the implementation of different HRD practices and their impact on the financial performance of FSPs and the preparation of inputs to the revision of relevant dimensions of the universal standards of social performance management (USSPM), existing due diligence guidelines, and other financial inclusion and HRD-related standards.

 Survey on current HRD practices in FSPs